-Integrative Seminar in Advanced Generalist Practice A capstone course in which MSW candidates synthesize their work and research relating to social work practice with a cultural group and create a paper suitable for concurrently).
+Integrative Seminar in Advanced Generalist Practice

-Prerequisite: SWRK 6300 amd 7300[^]. ([^] may be taken
+A capstone course in which MSW candidates synthesize their work and research relating to social work practice with a cultural group and create a paper suitable for publication.
+Prerequisite: SWRK 6300 and 7300[^]. ([^] may be taken concurrently).